tomfa/vimiumize/README.md

 ### How do I choose which links should be labeled?

 You'll have to query them yourself and store the list as letterlist and numberlist inside the vimiumize.js file.
-By default the script queries <a>'s inside <li>'s inside <ul>'s inside a div with class vimiumize-letter or/and vimiumize-number, depending on what sort of hotkey you want.
+By default the script queries a's inside li's inside ul's inside a div with class vimiumize-letter or/and vimiumize-number, depending on what sort of hotkey you want.
-Can I get an example?
+### Can I get an example?

 ```
 <div class="vimiumize-letter">